Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 • Cybersecurity Strategy

-• Every strong security program begins with a clear strategy.
-In this foundational topic, learners will explore how to design, articulate, and assess an organisational cybersecurity strategy that aligns with broader business goals and effectively secures critical assets.
-This topic introduces core security principles, including the CIA Triad, Confidentiality, Integrity, and Availability as well as the risks, threats, and vulnerabilities shaping today's cyber landscape.
-Learners will gain an understanding of how to evaluate an organisation's threat environment, determine cyber risk tolerance, and benchmark maturity using internationally recognised frameworks such as NIST, ISO 27001, and CIS Controls.
-This module also addresses how to embed cybersecurity into enterprise strategy and culture, transforming it from a technical afterthought into a strategic enabler.
-Whether you're a current or aspiring cyber leader, this topic sets the stage for developing the mindset, language, and vision needed to lead with impact in a fast-evolving threat landscape.
-By the end of this topic, learners will be able to describe a tailored cybersecurity strategy, evaluate cyber maturity, and begin aligning security decisions with organisational priorities.
+• This module covers how to design and assess a cybersecurity strategy aligned with business goals and critical asset protection.
+You will learn core principles such as the CIA Triad, along with key concepts including risks, threats, and vulnerabilities in today’s cyber landscape.
+It explores how to evaluate threat environments, define cyber risk tolerance, and benchmark maturity using frameworks like NIST, ISO 27001, and CIS Controls.
+The module also examines how to embed cybersecurity into enterprise strategy and culture as a strategic enabler.
+By the end, learners will be able to develop a tailored cybersecurity strategy, assess cyber maturity, and align security decisions with organisational priorities.

 • Cybersecurity Corporate Governance